-Take it easy!
 Before I started using my treadmill desk my main scheduled exercise was walking outside (on varied, hilly terrain) for forty minutes or so three times a week.
-When I started working on my treadmill desk, I set the treadmill and timer for four daily 20-minute sessions at 1.7 mph and a 4% incline.
-Although I felt great after the sessions and not especially tired, after a couple of weeks I began to get achy joints—not only my knees but also my shoulders and neck.
+After starting, I set the treadmill and timer for four daily 20-minute sessions at 1.7 mph and a 4% incline.
+I felt great after the sessions and not especially tired.
+But after a couple of weeks I began to get achy joints.
+Not only my knees but also my shoulders and neck.
 I had been overdoing it.

 As a result I reduced my walking speed to 1.2 – 1.3 mph, increased the session time to 25-30 minutes, and eliminated the incline.
 I now average 3-4 sessions a day and the aches have disappeared.
 According to the Sole F80, my daily workout consumes around 200-270 calories, down somewhat from the 300 calories I initially was burning.
 On average, there are one to two days each week when I don’t have time to go on the treadmill (nearly always when I’m away from home and walking while working or shopping around town).

-Weight loss After having more or less the same weight for the last year, I’ve lost six pounds over the last three months and seem to be keeping the weight off.
+After having more or less the same weight for the last year, I’ve lost six pounds over the last three months.
+I seem to be keeping the weight off.
 Losing a couple of pounds a month is approximately what you’d expect from the amount of additional exercise I’m now doing.
 I can stand to lose some more weight—long may this continue!

 I’m always on the lookout for new ways to improve my productivity.
 My latest discovery, which is really working for me, is a treadmill desk (shown above).
 Here’s why.